 order for it to operate correctly.
 Permissions are granted by the user when the

-For more information on permissions, see the Permissions section in the introduction and the separate Security and Permissions document.
+For more information on permissions, see the Permissions section in the introduction and the separate System Permissions API guide.
 A list of permissions defined by the base platform can be found at

 - The name of the permission.
 It can be a permission defined by the